teddycormier/Quest_Game_Lua/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-You need to have the Java Development Kit (JDK) installed on your computer.
-You can download the latest version of JDK from the official Java SE Downloads page.
-This game was programmed in the NetBeans IDE.
-Please be sure to have the IDE installed before use.
+I run my game on VSCode with the application, LOVE2D.
+You can download the latest version of LOVE2D from the officia lhttps://love2d.org/ page.
+Please be sure to have the IDE (in this case VSCode) and LOVE2D installed before use.

 ## Installing
 To install the game, simply clone or download the repository to your local machine.

-**Copy code:** git clone https://github.com/teddycormier/blackjack_java.git <br><br>
+**Copy code:** git clone https://github.com/teddycormier/quest_game_lua.git <br><br>
-After downloading the repository, open a new project in NetBeans, navigate to the main window, right click, and hit "run".
+After downloading the repository, open a new project in VSCode, navigate to the main window (has to be the main window, otherwise it wont run), use command + L on MacOS and Alt + L on Windows to run the game through the LOVE2D interface.

 ## Gameplay
-The objective of the game is to beat the dealer by having a hand value of 21 or as close to 21 as possible, without exceeding it.
-The game starts with the player being dealt two cards, and the dealer being dealt one card face up and one card face down.
-The player can choose to hit (take another card) or stand (keep their current hand).
-If the player exceeds a hand value of 21, they lose the game.
+Embark on a thrilling adventure in a post-apocalyptic world where zombies roam the land.
+Your mission is to navigate through the maze of rooms and find the key to unlock the door and escape to safety.
+But beware, the zombies are lurking in every corner, ready to pounce at any moment.
+Use your wits, strategy and quick reflexes to dodge and defeat the zombies as you make your way through the rooms in search of the key.
+The fate of your survival rests in your hands in this pulse-pounding, action-packed game written in Lua.

 ## Built With
-Java programming language and the deck of cards API - https://www.deckofcardsapi.com/
+Lua programming language and LOVE2D

 ## Contributing
 If you are interested in contributing to the project, please feel free to open a pull request.